 In 2013, neither Mr. Surma as Chief Executive Officer nor Mr. Longhi as Chief Operating Officer received any increase in base salary.
-However, Mr. Longhi's annual salary was increased from \$820,000 to \$900,000 when he was promoted to President, effective June 1, 2013, and increased to \$1,100,000 when he succeeded Mr. Surma as CEO, effective September 1, 2013.
-For the other NEOs combined (including the NEOs who retired during the year), the average increase in base salary was approximately 1.66%, which is below the 3% projected by the Committee's consultant for both the general and manufacturing industries for 2013.
+However, Mr. Longhi's annual salary was increased from \$\$20,000 to \$900,000 when he was promoted to President, effective June 1, 2013, and increased to \$1,100,000 when he succeeded Mr. Surma as CEO, effective September 1, 2013.
+For the other NEOs combined (including the NEOs who retired during the year), the average increase in base salary was approximately 1.66%, which is below the 3% projected by the Committee's consultant for both the general and manufacturing industries for is to align our executives' compensation with the achievement of annual performance goals that support our business strategy.
+In 2013, the Committee selected four performance measures for the program: a financial measure, an operational measure, and two citizenship measures.